fission-codes/spec/dialog/dialog/query-engine.md

 Sinks process derived tuples at the end of each epoch.

-Implementations MAY define their own sinks, but sinks shuld be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.
+Implementations MAY define their own sinks, but sinks SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.

 Implementations MAY also support user defined sinks, such as to facilitate the integration of Dialog into external systems for persistency or communication.